Configure AWS Route53 Health Checks

 Beyond these examples

-These snippets focus on specific health check features: endpoint connectivity and content verification, aggregate and calculated health checks, and CloudWatch alarm integration.
-They’re intentionally minimal rather than full monitoring solutions.
+These snippets focus on specific health check features: endpoint connectivity and content validation, calculated health checks and CloudWatch alarm integration, and synchronization with upstream alarm changes.
+They’re intentionally minimal rather than full DNS failover configurations.

-The examples may reference pre-existing infrastructure such as web servers or API endpoints to monitor, CloudWatch alarms for metric-based checks, and child health checks for aggregate checks.
-They focus on configuring the health check rather than provisioning the monitored infrastructure.
+The examples may reference pre-existing infrastructure such as HTTP/HTTPS endpoints to monitor, CloudWatch alarms for alarm-based checks, and child health checks for calculated checks.
+They focus on configuring the health check rather than provisioning the monitored resources.

 To keep things focused, common health check patterns are omitted, including: